SENKAN!

 Authors' Notes:

-**The photographic "take" from this mission is processed by the ONI at Pearl.
-The photo-interpreters and ship designers who review the huge battleship in the photos conclude that she must displace at least 60,000-tons and carry 18-inch guns.
+[3] The photographic "take" during this mission is processed by the Office of Naval Intelligence (ONI) at Pearl.
+The photo-interpreters and ship designers who reviewed the huge battleship in the photos suggested that she must displace at least 60,000-tons and carry 18-inch guns.

-***Over 50 years later, the total number and location of all hits during this last attack are still under dispute.
-Most Japanese sources give 11 torpedo hits, 10 bomb hits and six near misses.
+[9] Over 50 years later, the total number and location of all hits during this last attack are still under dispute.
+The DAR of MUSASHI confirms 11 torpedo hits (including two duds in port amidships area), ten bomb hits and six near-misses.

 Back to Battleship Page